Jane Wenham (alleged witch): Final years

-Wenham was removed from her village for her own safety.

-In her final years, she was visited by Bishop Francis Hutchinson (1660–1739), author of an Historical essay concerning witchcraft (1718) in which he applied an extremely rational approach to the subject.
+Wenham was removed from her village for her own safety and given a home on the estate of Mr Plumer at Gilston.
+Here she was visited by Bishop Francis Hutchinson (1660–1739), author of an Historical essay concerning witchcraft (1718), in which he applied an extremely rational approach to the subject.
 Hutchinson, who had met other survivors of witch-hunts, regarded their persecution as Tory superstition.
+After Plumer's death she moved to a cottage on the Cowper estate at Hertingfordbury where she died on Thursday, 11 January 1730, and was buried in Hertingfordbury churchyard on the Sunday following, her funeral sermon being preached by the curate, Rev Mr Squire.

 Other cases

 According to the Oxford Dictionary of National Biography, Jane Wenham was the last person convicted of witchcraft in England.

 However, trials and executions for witchcraft continued in England after the Wenham case.
-One such case involved Mary Hickes and her nine-year-old daughter Elizabeth, who were condemned to death by the assize court and were hanged in Huntingdon on Saturday 28 July 1716.
+One such case involved Mary Hicks and her nine-year-old daughter Elizabeth, who were condemned to death by the assize court and were hanged in Huntingdon on Saturday 28 July 1716.

 Contemporary accounts

-The trial caused a sensation in London, where publishers such as Edmund Curll sold material proclaiming Wenham's innocence or guilt.

-One of the witnesses at the trial, Francis Bragge, published three pamphlets about the case including, A full and impartial account of the discovery of sorcery and witchcraft practis'd by Jane Wenham of Walkerne in Hertfordshire.
+The trial caused a sensation in London, where at least eight pamphlets were quickly published, some denouncing Wenham and others proclaiming her innocence.
+Three of them were written by the younger Francis Bragge, who had received his A.B. from Peterhouse college in Cambridge a few months earlier, and was ordained as a deacon in London later in the year.
+He was a witness at the trial, and his first publication, A Full and Impartial Account of the Discovery of Sorcery and Witchcraft, Practis'd by Jane Wenham of Walkern in Hertfordshire contains the most detailed contemporary description of the case.